Overview of Wyoming Retirement Tax Friendliness

 Why are Wyoming’s retirement taxes so low?
 For starters, there’s no state income tax in Wyoming.
 That means no tax on retirement income like Social Security benefits or 401(k) withdrawals.

 Additionally, Wyoming’s other taxes are quite low.
-The state’s average property tax rate is among the 12 lowest in the U.S., as are the state, income and local sales taxes in Wyoming.
+The state’s median property tax bill is well below the national median.
+The statewide sales tax is also low, although you may be subject to local sales tax rates, as well.
 In short, if you’re retiring in Wyoming, you can expect your overall state and local tax burden to be low in comparison to other states.

 Is Wyoming tax-friendly for retirees?

 Wyoming may be the most tax-friendly state south of Alaska.
 It does not have its own income tax, which means all forms of retirement income will not be taxed at the state level.
-The average effective property tax rate in Wyoming is just 0.58%, and the state and average local sales tax rate is 5.52%.
+The effective property tax rate in Wyoming is just 0.57%, meaning the median annual property tax bill is equal to 0.57% of the median home value.
+The average combined state and local sales tax rate is 5.50%.
 Wyoming also has no estate or inheritance tax.

 Is Social Security taxable in Wyoming?